Don't you hate it when some of your best ideas have been discarded by clients? It's time to bring those ideas back to life.

 The first store logo payment usually takes up to 5 weeks after logo purchase date.
 After the first one all logos are payed within 7 days of logo purchase.
 These numbers are approximate, sometimes there are slight delays for various reasons.

 Your profile only shows your own approved logos and the designs you bookmarked on the site.
 Any other information you enter in your profile is private.
 It is not allowed to reveal your private information anywhere on the site.
-Designers and clients are meant to be anonymous only known by their usernames.
+Designers and clients are meant to be anonymous; only known by their usernames.

 Working with clients

-When client buys your logo in most cases you will be contacted for customization.
+When a client buys your logo in most cases you will be contacted for customization.
 You can and should communicate with the client directly.
 Usually the clients need further work on the identity and you can work with client directly for an extra fee outside of StockLogos.
 One of the main objectives of StockLogos is to connect designers and clients for a mutually fruitful business relationship.
 You're not allowed to sell your logos posted on StockLogos to clients who found your logo on StockLogos outside of StockLogos.